DavidT352/llm-playbook/README.md

 **Result:**
 In an enchanted forest filled with glowing mushrooms and whispering trees, lived a brave little fox named Fenn.
 One morning, he heard that his best friend, a squirrel named Poppy, was trapped across the River of Riddles.
 The current was wild, and no one dared cross it.
 But Fenn’s courage was stronger than fear.
 He remembered a tale about a hidden stepping-stone path.
 With cleverness and heart, he solved the river's riddles and leapt from stone to stone.
 When he found Poppy, scared but unharmed, she hugged him tightly.
 “I knew you’d come.”
 Fenn smiled.
 “That’s what friends do.”
 From that day on, Fenn became the forest’s quiet hero — not the biggest or strongest, but the bravest, with a heart full of friendship.

+**Why This Matters:**
+This prompt highlights skills in crafting engaging, thematic storytelling with tone control, ideal for children’s content and creative writing applications.

 ---